L'Île-Dorval

 L'Île-Dorval (/fr/) is a city in southwestern Quebec, Canada.
 It is coterminous with Dorval Island (Île Dorval), an island in Lake Saint-Louis off the Island of Montreal.
-It lies a short distance offshore from the city of Dorval and is connected with a seasonal ferry service.
+It lies a short distance offshore from the city of Dorval and is connected with a seasonal semi-private ferry service.

 A cottaging spot, it had only 30 permanent residents as of the Canada 2021 Census, making it one of the smallest municipalities in Canada, both in terms of area and population.
 In the 2001 census the official population had dropped to zero, according to Statistics Canada.
 However, because not only permanent residents but also property owners are eligible to vote in municipal elections in Quebec, there were 50 registered voters in 2004.